 To avoid the mass commercialization of the area, we recommend taking a cruise through the marvelous beauty of Bai Tu Long Bay.
 This area is on the east side of Halong Bay and is a much less crowded, providing unparalleled views of the area without the congestion of Halong Bay proper.

 If your budget allows, definitely consider a luxury overnight cruise.
-This was one part of our trip that we did not skimp on price and it was worth it.
-We loved the on board cooking lesson, kayaking sessions each day, fishing for squid at night and soaking in the pool while cruising through the beautiful emerald waters.
+This was one part of our Vietnam trip that we did not skimp on price and it was worth it.
+Families will love the on board cooking lesson, kayaking sessions each day, fishing for squid at night and soaking in the pool while cruising through the beautiful emerald waters.
+This is a must do on any itinerary of Vietnam with kids or without!

 6. Ride in a Basket Boat on an Eco Tour